christc4/web/sites/to-do.avsbq.org/index.md

 use pub css to make css handbook

 give reboot error guide fsck -y / t says tes to all prompts then reboot add screenshot

+de Oliveiras revolution and Counter revolution,

+research rabbi yohanan ben zakkai destruction herods temple

+we are used as kindling

+When enough circumstantial evidence piless up I cat call it coincidental anymore